 See this course profiled on the PKP 2015 blog!

-This course is aimed at: anyone with an interest in international politics, those who wish to develop a better understanding of the world today, anyone who is seeking a stronger background for their degrees or careers which require a grasp of contemporary world politics.
+This course is aimed at anyone with an interest in international politics, those who wish to develop a better understanding of the world today, anyone who is seeking a stronger background for their degrees or careers which require a grasp of contemporary world politics.
 It would suit those inside and outside the Social Sciences by broadening their conceptual understanding of world politics and providing them with new analytical tools.

-Pre-requisite knowledge required: no prior knowledge of either International Relations or International Politics is assumed or required.
+No prior knowledge of either International Relations or International Politics is assumed or required.

-Transferable Knowledge and Skills: this course will develop critical analysis, an understanding of world affairs and the ability to capture this understanding and analysis both on paper and verbally.
+This course will develop critical analysis, an understanding of world affairs and the ability to capture this understanding and analysis both on paper and verbally.